soos-io/kb-docs/DAST/GitLab.md

 ### **API Scan**
 * This scan mode performs an analysis of an API, the TARGET_URL should be the spec file URL where its publicly available.
 * In addition to `clientId`, `apiKey`, and `projectName`, the `apiscanFormat` parameter is also required.
+* **NOTE:** Make sure that in case of specifying a file you are pointing to the full path on the repository.

 ```
 soos-dast-analysis: